Copyright 2021 Optical Sensors

 In the project the Road eye SD sensor has been tested by the other partners of the project from the Swedish vehicle industry like VOLVO Technology, VOLVO Cars, SAAB and HALDEX.
 The Road eye is compared with other methods to estimate friction between the tire and the road surface like tire slip detection.
 The results are promising.
 One result is that the main advantage of Road eye over the slip detecting methods is that Road eye is producing data continuously while slips only occur when braking, acceleration or steering.

-The Road eye LD sensor inbuilt in a standard camera casing.
+The Road eye LD sensor in its new casing.

 The sensor mounted on a tower beside the road.